 U.S. Code Section 1983 was passed in 1871 after the American Civil War as part of the federal government's effort to rid the nation of violence and discrimination against African-Americans.

-Although slavery had been abolished and the Thirteenth, Fourteenth and Fifteenth constitutional amendments enacted, groups like the Ku Klux Clan continued to terrorize African-Americans while racist cops and state governments supported the abusers.
+Although slavery had been abolished and the Thirteenth, Fourteenth and Fifteenth constitutional amendments enacted, groups like the Ku Klux Klan continued to terrorize African-Americans while racist cops and state governments supported the abusers.

 Section 1983 was designed to give African-Americans a better chance at justice when officials ran roughshod over their rights.3